walkingice/applink_test/README.md

-# Introduction
+y Introduction

 This is a very simple app with just three activities, for testing app links.

-There is already a prepared json file on my own [host web.dryrun.dev](https://web.dryrun.dev/.well-known/assetlinks.json).
+There is already a prepared json file on my own [host applinks.cmds.dev](https://applinks.cmds.dev/.well-known/assetlinks.json).

 # Installation